CTi-Winnipeg/cti-winnipeg.github.io/blog/code/_posts/2015-01-28-elf-name-generator.md

 My girl enjoyed them a lot.
 Maybe in an unhealthy way.

-So I naturally had to appease her humor by sending them to her contstantly.
+So I naturally had to appease her humor by sending them to her constantly.
 To make this easier, I added a bit functionality to copy the name to the device clipboard instead of just dismissing the alert.

 Now, you can dismiss AND copy.
 Shazam.